Welcome to the membership site of K9-1 Specialized Dog Training and the network of Foundation Style Dog Trainers!

 Built for Reliability

 Liability is always an important concern when it comes to the performance of a working dog, and reliability often means the difference between life and death for a dog.
 When dealing with aggressive dogs, the prevention of injury to both people and other animals is a serious matter.
 Therefore, K9-1 utilizes the best combination of scientifically proven reinforcement schedules and principles for both encouraging and discouraging behaviors.
-Used in conjunction, this produces the most scientifically reliable training possible for an ever-changing real-world environment.
+Used in conjunction, this produces the most scientifically reliable training possible for the demanding, ever-changing real-world environment.

 Command Structure Optimization

 Communication through a comprehensive, fair, and predictable command structure is essential to reap the full benefits of a proper handler/canine relationship.
 Missing pieces or sloppy command structures cause countless side-effects that may not be obvious in a controlled training environment, but will show up during live deployments, when the communication is needed most.
 Not only should a command structure clearly communicate what is being asked, attention, right, and wrong, it should also incorporate scientific rules to obtain the highest possible reliability.

 Not only must the dog present well as a trained dog, but the process in which it is trained MUST include proper scientific principles taught in the correct order.
 If done correctly, the dog will have a smooth training experience and will all the benefits of obeying a trained handler with more comprehensive command structures.
 Done in the wrong order, or without significant attention, a finished dog will show side effects.
 This will limit the depth of understanding the dog has about the training and will ultimately affect the handler’s performance with the dog.
 Quality control helps with the process of pinpointing side effects from skipped or incomplete training steps.